 Denali is six million acres of wild land, bisected by one ribbon of road.
-Travelers along it see the relatively low-elevation taiga forest give way to high alpine tundra and snowy mountains, culminating in North America's tallest peak, 20,310' Denali.
+Travelers along it see the relatively low-elevation taiga forest give way to high alpine tundra and snowy mountains, culminating in North America's tallest peak, 20,310' Mount McKinley.
 Wild animals large and small roam un-fenced lands, living as they have for ages.
 Solitude, tranquility and wilderness await.

 Denali charges an entrance fee year-round.
 Youth age 15 or younger are free.
 For people age 16 or older, the $15 entrance fee provides a 7-day entrance permit.
 Be prepared to show your receipt or pass (digital or physical) if requested by park staff.